nodecloud/loadbalance-client/README.md

 * strategy: Default is random.
 Others are 'round_robin_engine', 'priority_engine'.
 * logger: Default is console.
 You can use any other logger that implements logger.log function.
+* Other options you can see [node-consul](https://github.com/node-cloud/node-consul) for detail.

 ### lbClient.get(options)
 ### lbClient.post(options)